 - Personal Injury Claim Calculator

-- Getting Help From A No Win No Fee Solicitor
+- Get Help From A No Win No Fee Solicitor

 As previously mentioned, your personal injury solicitor, if you have chosen to use one, can make a request to the court for an interim payment because you are facing financial difficulties and the case looks like it may take a while to settle.
 The personal injury lawyer who is acting on your behalf will help you to gather evidence to show why immediate funds are needed.
 Once they determine you have good cause to request an advance on your compensation payout, the solicitor will then make the request.